yyai326/jekyll-theme-conference/Registration/index.md

 T.B.A.
 -->

-For any inquiries regarding registration, please contact us at <asiacomb@ibs.re.kr>.
+For any inquiries regarding registration, please contact us at <asiacomb2026@ibs.re.kr>.